Back to all posts

 video.load();

 For most use cases, pause() on scroll-out is sufficient.
 The browser throttles background downloads naturally once it has buffered a few seconds ahead, so the bandwidth impact of an off-screen paused video is minimal in practice.
+The abort path is useful when you care more about aggressively prioritizing the currently-playing video than about preserving every partial download, but it is not something every page needs.

 Cache Headers Matter